Sol Goode: Cast

-The film features cameo appearances including Jared Leto, Carmen Electra, Jason Bateman, and Shannon Leto.
+The film features cameo appearances including Jared Leto, Carmen Electra, Shannon Leto and Christina Applegate (uncredited).

-Production
+Production and release

-The movie was originally written in 1997, eventually getting filmed three years later over a 22 day period.
+The movie was originally written in 1997.
+Filming occurred over a 22 day period in Los Angeles, California.
 Because of the tight schedule, scenes were shot largely out of sequence.
 The score of the film was composed by guitarist Mike Einziger, of the band Incubus.

+In the United States, the film was distributed on home video by Lionsgate Home Entertainment.
+The film also received an Australian Region 4 DVD release, which was distributed by Universal Pictures Home Entertainment rather than Lionsgate.

 Reception

 Sol Goode was met with a mixed response upon its release, with many critics praising its cast.
 Vince Leo of Qwipster wrote "Sol Goode gets a recommendation as a romantic comedy, and should especially appeal to those who enjoy films about dating in LA and the wanna-be's in the Hollywood scene."
 He praised Comden's performance and those of rest of the cast, stating "Danny Comden, who plays Cooper in the film, also served as the film's writer and director, and for the most part, he impresses in every department.
 There are good performances by the hip young cast, knowing insights which bubble up throughout the story, and a good sense for the proper tone for each scene, blending in the soundtrack well."
-Emily Blunt wrote a similar review, stating that "the cast does a fantastic job of just enjoying the material supplied by screenwriter Danny Comden, (who also has a pivotal role in the film).
+Emily Blunt of Blunt Review, Inc. wrote a similar review, stating that "the cast does a fantastic job of just enjoying the material supplied by screenwriter Danny Comden, (who also has a pivotal role in the film).
 There's no surprises or unforeseen twists that'll leave you mesmerized, but still it's a purrfect cuddle up with a big bowl of popcorn piece."
-Scott Phillips praised the cast and wrote "While Sol Goode definitely wears its adoration for John Hughes movies on its sleeve, the flick is really more akin to stuff like Swingers and even Free Enterprise."
+Scott Phillips of Monstersatplay.com praised the cast and wrote "While Sol Goode definitely wears its adoration for John Hughes movies on its sleeve, the flick is really more akin to stuff like Swingers and even Free Enterprise."

+TV Guide's review states that, "the game young cast helps freshen writer-director Danny Comden's tale of immature slackers with too much testosterone and too little discipline."
+They observe that, "though a capable actor, Balthazar Getty lacks the sleazy charisma to play a womanizer."
+Gregory Avery of Nitrateonline commented that, "the subplot involving Justin and Brenda turns out to be one of the best things in Sol Goode, which, to its credit, tries to expand to accommodate a number of plot threads and characters in order to give the film more scope and substance."